 Connect each of the two hot wires to one of the two main screw terminals on the switch, and tighten the terminal, as with the ground screw.
 The two terminals are interchangeable and either wire can go to either terminal, but only one wire can be under each terminal.
 Tug on the wires to make sure they are secure.

 Although your switch may have push-in fittings, most electricians avoid these, as screw terminal connections are more secure and less likely to loosen over time.

 Gently push the new switch into the box, folding the wires neatly into the box behind the switch.
 Fasten the switch to the box with the two long mounting screws at the top and bottom of the switch mounting strap.

 Test-fit the cover plate by placing it over the switch. if the new plate does not completely cover the outline of the old plate, buy a larger cover plate that fits the switch model.

 Install the Cover Plate and Test the Switch

-Install the cover plate, using the provided screws.
+Install the cover plate, using the provided screws (some rocker switches have a base cover that screws into place and a top cover that snaps onto the base).
 Be careful not to overtighten the screws, which can bend or crack the cover plate.
 Turn on the power by switching on the circuit breaker, then test the switch for proper operation.